telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

             dataSource: [ { name: "Jane", age: 30 }, { name: "John", age: 33 }] });
     </script>

-### columns.filterable.cell.suggestionOperator `String` *(default: "startswidth")*
+### columns.filterable.cell.suggestionOperator `String` *(default: "startswith")*

 Specifies the AutoComplete filter option.
-Possible values are same as the one for the AutoComplete filter option- "startswidht", "endswith", "contains".
+Possible values are same as the one for the AutoComplete filter option- "startswith", "endswith", "contains".

 > Notice this operator is completely separate from the operator used for filtering on this column - check [operator](#configuration-columns.filterable.cell.operator).